doubtfire-lms/doubtfire-web/CONTRIBUTING.md

 Don't use the `-m` switch.
 Use a text editor to write your commit message instead.

 If you are using the command line to write your commits, it is useful to set your git editor to make writing a commit body easier.
-You can use the following command to set your editor to `emacs`, `vim`, `atom`.
+You can use the following command to set your editor to `nano`, `emacs`, `vim`, `atom`.

 ```
+$ git config --global core.editor nano
 $ git config --global core.editor emacs
 $ git config --global core.editor vim
 $ git config --global core.editor "atom --wait"